When thinking about content management vs knowledge management, it’s helpful to imagine the set of tools you might use for a home project.

 Thanks to HGTV, it is probably safe to say that many of us have attempted a DIY project – the professionals make it look so easy.
 You purchase all the supplies and tools and block off a weekend (or two).
-Half-way through the project, you realize some of the wood was measured and cut wrong, requiring some extra work.
+Halfway through the project, you realize some of the wood was measured and cut wrong, requiring some extra work.
 You believe a circular saw can do the trick – it’s all you have.

 Content Management vs Knowledge Management

 Content management tools function as the overarching repository where companies store information.
 According to KMWorld, the purpose of content management is to manage projects, websites, web pages, and documents.
 These tools require a developer to build and possibly an IT team to maintain.
-Tools such as Google Drive, and Dropbox, Box all arguably do this as well.
+Tools such as Google Drive, Dropbox, and Box all arguably do this as well.
 But either way, content management is very one dimensional.

 Some organizations will configure their system to be dual purpose and act as the company intranet.
-While this is possible, it could pose a set of challenges relating to scalability, information retention, and user-adoption.
+While this is possible, it could pose a set of challenges relating to scalability, information retention, and user adoption.
 Content management tools are essential to organizational success but are not always the best tool for every job.

 However, just like any other tool, KM poses its own challenges.
 Dbkay + Associates explains that one of the biggest obstacles to overcome with knowledge management is getting employees to integrate it into their day-to-day duties.
-If employees aren’t actively capturing and curating information there is a problem.
+If employees aren’t actively capturing and curating information, there is a problem.
 A KM system will become stagnant, causing you to go backwards as it relates to creating efficiencies to help employees be successful and potentially drive change.

 Content management vs knowledge management is an ongoing conversation, and the truth is, they are interconnected.
-But, for these two tools to work together, a knowledge management strategy is imperative.
+But for these two tools to work together, a knowledge management strategy is imperative.
 Stay tuned for our next blog post as we dive into what this type of strategy entails and whether or not just a strategy is enough to drive change.